open-simh/.github/docs/simdocs/simh_doc.md

 Connections to the specified port, by default, will be unrestricted.
-Connections from particular IPv4 or IPv6 addresses can be restricted or allowed based on rules you can add to the \"port\" specifier on the attach command.
-You can add as many rules as you need to the attach command specified with \";ACCEPT=rule-detail\" or
-\";REJECT=rule-detail\" where rule-detail can be an IP address, hostname or network block in CIDR form.
+Connections from particular IPv4 or IPv6 addresses can be restricted or allowed based on rules you can add to the "port" specifier on the attach command.
+You can add as many rules as you need to the attach command specified with ";ACCEPT=rule-detail" or ";REJECT=rule-detail" where rule-detail can be an IP address, hostname or network block in CIDR form.
 Rules are interpreted in order and if, while processing the list, the end is reached the connection will be rejected.

 Normally a console terminal configured to listen to on a telnet port requires that a telnet connection be active for the simulator to run.
 A